Six Degrees of Separation

 A bust of Edison was located in

-the front section of the Kinetoscope parlor on opening day but
+the front section of the Kinetoscope parlor at 1155 Broadway on

-Alfred O. Tate, Edison's Private Secretary, a few weeks after
+to Alfred O. Tate, Edison's Private Secretary, a few weeks

-the opening "I received a message from Edison asking me to
+after the opening "I received a message from Edison asking

-April 1894 (as seen in History of the Kinetograph
+1894 (as seen in History of the Kinetograph Kinetoscope

-and the Opening of the First Kinetoscope Parlor in 1894.
+sculpture pieces, and the opening of the first Kinetoscope Parlor

 The March 30, 1878 Harper's

-the advertisement in the same issue by John Roger's for his sculpture
+and the advertisement in the same issue by John Rogers for his sculpture

-the storefront originally occupied by John Rogers, maker of "The
+originally occupied by John Rogers' studio.
+Rogers made "The

-piece "The Traveling Magician" and in the same year Edison
+Traveling Magician" in 1877 in that location the same year

 The early phonograph demonstrations